ShubhamChandratre/ChronoMail/ChronoMail-Prototype1/README.md

 # 📧 Email Scheduler App - First Prototype

 ## 🔹 Overview
-The **Email Scheduler App** allows users to send emails to multiple recipients with a configurable delay between each sent email.
+The **ChronoMail** allows users to send emails to multiple recipients with a configurable delay between each sent email.
 This project was built using **React.js** for the frontend and **Node.js with Express.js** for the backend, with **Brevo SMTP (Sendinblue)** for email delivery.

 ---